PRIDE

 Birmingham Pride is one of the UK's biggest and most vibrant LGBTQ+ Pride festivals.
 Established in 1997, the 2026 edition marks its 29th year celebrating queer life, equality, and community in the heart of England's second city.

-The weekend kicks off with a spectacular parade through the city centre on Saturday morning, followed by a multi-stage music festival in Birmingham's famous Gay Village on Hurst Street all weekend long.
+The weekend kicks off on Friday 22 May with a free community evening — dance party, drag showcase, no ticket price.
+Then the massive parade through the city centre on Saturday morning, followed by a multi-stage music festival in Birmingham's famous Gay Village on Hurst Street all weekend long.
 With over 75,000 spectators lining the parade route and around 40,000 festival-goers over the weekend, it's one of the biggest Pride celebrations outside London.

 Whether you're a regular or visiting for the first time, this guide has everything you need to plan your Pride weekend.